oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 Core Landing Zone natively supports the inlined deployment of a network firewall appliance.
 The image source can be a pre-built custom image available in the tenancy or an [OCI Marketplace](https://cloud.oracle.com/marketplace) image (Fortinet FortiGate or Palo Alto Networks VM-Series, with BYOL - Bring Your Own License - license type).
 The appliance is deployed as an active/active pair of OCI Compute instances behind a pair of OCI network load balancers, wired in a classic “sandwich” topology that preserves trust boundaries and isolates management access through three exposed network interfaces:

 - **Management interface**: lives in a dedicated subnet, and can be accessed by CIDRs in *allowed_onprem_cidrs_to_fw_mgmt_interface* and Bastion/jump-host NSGs in Hub VCN.
 Appliance administrators can reach it from on-premises via FastConnect/IPSec (using the approved CIDRs) or from the Internet by connecting through OCI Bastion or the hardened jump host in the Hub VCN.
 Only control-plane protocols (SSH/HTTPS) are allowed; no workload traffic traverses this interface.
-- **Outdoor (untrusted) interface**: front-ended by the OUTDOOR network load balancer.
+- **Outdoor (untrust) interface**: front-ended by the OUTDOOR network load balancer.
 It receives north/south traffic from the internet or NAT gateways before forwarding it into the appliance.
 Spoke route tables send 0.0.0.0/0 (or specific external prefixes) toward *hub_vcn_north_south_entry_point_ocid*, ensuring every egress flow is inspected.
-- **Indoor (trusted) interface**: front-ended by the INDOOR network load balancer.
+- **Indoor (trust) interface**: front-ended by the INDOOR network load balancer.
 DRG route tables point east/west spoke traffic and on-premises return traffic to *hub_vcn_east_west_entry_point_ocid*, forcing packets to re-enter the trusted side of the appliance before hitting workloads.

 Core Landing Zone requires two Terraform applies to complete the network appliance configuration.
 The first apply builds the appliances, load balancers, and DRG attachments.
 The second apply populates both entry point OCIDs with the generated private IPs so every spoke/on-prem route consistently targets the proper outdoor/indoor interface. **Following the second apply, appliances' administrators must deploy policies for allowing overall network connectivity.**